Welcome to Hafod y Wern Community Primary School.

 ‘The school provides excellent provision for health, care and wellbeing.
 Staff work together very efficiently to promote a positive, inclusive and caring environment, which permeates throughout the school.
 Learning experiences are effective in developing pupils’ personal, moral, social and cultural development through fostering values such as respect and fairness.

 Specific planning to support vulnerable pupils has resulted in significant improvements in behaviour, attendance, confidence and achievement and is an outstanding feature.’

-The full inspection report is available on the ESTYN website and our school website.
+The full inspection report is available on the ESTYN website and under 'key information' on our school website.

 I am extremely proud to lead a team that is committed to achieving high standards and providing the very best opportunities for the children in our care.
 Staff, supported by governors, work hard to deliver a rich and challenging curriculum; to prepare children for future education; and to help them acquire the skills and enthusiasm needed to pursue learning for the rest of their lives.

 Mr Simon Edwards